 1. Linear models

-Linear communication model are which depict one-way communication and are used to communicate to the masses.
+Linear communication models depict one-way communication & are used to communicate with the masses.

 The linear communication models are: